Bounded review

 Framework

-The framework is built to help CIOs, CROs, and investment committees judge what changed, how durable the signal is, and whether a position, benchmark, or governance question deserves closer review.
-It makes structural change easier to compare, monitor, and challenge without collapsing it into a single theme.
+The framework is built to help CIOs, CROs, and investment committees judge what changed, how durable the read is, and what deserves closer review.
+It is designed to keep structural change comparable, evidence-backed, and decision-useful without collapsing it into a single theme or a single headline.

 A stronger read depends on evidence strength, explicit uncertainty, and the ability to challenge what looks persuasive at first glance.